krrishec209/DSA_Java/Time_Space_Complexity.md

 It describes the best-case scenario. \Theta notation frames the time needed by an upper bound and a lower bound.
 It narrates the average-case scenario.

+Space-Time Complexity Tradeoffs
+All efforts made by analyzing time and space complexity lead to the algorithm’s efficiency.

+But, when we can say that an algorithm is efficient?
+The answer seems to be obvious: it should be fast, and it should take the least amount of memory possible.

+Unfortunately, in algorithmics, space and time are like two separate poles.
+Increasing speed will most often lead to increased memory consumption and vice-versa.

+On the one side, we have merge sort, which is extremely fast but requires a lot of memory.
+On the other side, we have bubble sort, a slow algorithm but one that occupies minimal space.
+There are also some balanced ones like in-place heap sort.
+Its speed and space usage are not the best, but they’re acceptable.

 ![image](https://github.com/krrishec209/DSA_Java/assets/32902341/81e97836-13c0-4738-8dd6-dcd2cf0e7b00)